saeid93/sponge/README.md

    * Also see the link to the [shortlisted](docs/guide-seldon.md) parts of the documentation
 * **Testing installation**
    * Up to this point you should have a complete working installation
-   * To test the endpoints use [test-endpoints](seldon-core-examples/capabilities/test-endpoints/server_example.ipynb)
+   * To test the endpoints use [test-endpoints](seldon-core-examples/capabilities/test-endpoints/server_examples.ipynb)
-   * To test use the following [istio-canary-example-notebook](seldon-core-examples/capabilities/istio/canary/istio_canary.ipynb) notebook
+   * To test use the following [istio-canary-example-notebook](seldon-core-examples/capabilities/istio/canary/istio_canary.ipynb)
    * Make sure all the componentes of Seldon core are working. ❗ Make sure to port forward as instructed in the notebook.
 * **Resources Observibility Tool** [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/)
    * Setup the observibitliy tools for services resource usage monitoring [setup-observibility](docs/setup-prometeus-monitoring.md)